 Your First Cave Trip

 Caving is a very physical activity.
-Caves are absolutely, totally pitch-black dark.
-Moving through the average cave can involve walking, stoop walking, hands-and-knees or belly crawling over rock, mud or sand, wading or swimming, climbing steep slopes, walls and chimney-like shafts.
+Caves are totally dark- absolutely, pitch-black dark.
+Moving through the average cave can involve walking, stooped walking, hands-and-knees or belly crawling, wading, swimming, and even climbing over terrain that includes rock, mud, sand or water.
 Some passages are barely larger than your head and can require hundreds of feet of crawling.
-Others are large enough to place a good sized building inside.
+Others are large enough to place a good-sized building inside of.
+There is a good chance you will come out of a cave covered in mud from head to toe.
+It is not guaranteed, but it is very likely.

 Caves in north Florida and south Georgia are relatively warm, about 68-72 degrees Fahrenheit.

-Now the good news.
+Now the good news-

 There is no other activity like it.